johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 The logic should be easy to understand.
 Refer to the full listing and make sure you see how we are using the `'get-customers_res'` and `'get-customers_req'` channels here.
 We'll be seeing a lot of that pattern, so make sure it makes sense to you.

 One detail to point out is the call to `getPayload()`.
 Let's discuss that.
-We're going to build these native apps so that they use the internal Nest message format (this topic is covered extensively in the [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3)) series).
-In this way, they provide a test bench for the Nest transporter and `ClientProxy` we're about to build.
-This means we are going to wrap responses in an object we can depict like this:
+As mentioned, we're building these native apps to conform to Nest protocols.
+This includes using the channel names, as well as matching the internal Nest message format (this topic is covered extensively in the [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3)) series).
+Because of this, the apps provide a convenient test bench for the Nest transporter and `ClientProxy` we're about to build.
+The message format requirement means we need to wrap responses in a standard object we can depict like this:

    ```typescript
    {